 Christian education is intended to ‘make one’s faith become living, conscious, and active, through the light of instruction.

-As the nation celebrates Catholic Schools Week, we take a look at how schools in the Diocese of Dallas communicate.
-Click on the image above for a clickable graphic highlighting communication in selected schools.
-Or view the stories and features throughout the page.
+As the nation celebrates Catholic Schools Week 2014, we take a look at stories of Faith, Knowledge and Service in the Diocese of Dallas schools.

 The following events and activities are planned for the 2013 Catholic Schools Week: All Saints Sun., Jan.
 27: Mass celebrating Catholic schools with alumni serving as lectors, cantors and servers.
 Activities for students, parents and grandparents in classrooms.
 Band and orchestra will perform.
 Mon., Jan.
 28: Volunteer appreciation day.
 Parents will receive an email with a prayer […]